 Video Visits are similar to office visits, but you talk to a Scripps provider via video instead of in person.
 These 15-minute visits are good for diagnosis and treatment of minor illnesses and injuries that don't require an in-person physical exam, such as allergies, asthma, colds and flu, minor lower back pain, and sprains and strains.

 Think of E-Visits as online health questionnaires.
 You answer questions about your symptoms and can attach photos.
-Then, a Scripps provider reviews your information and sends back a written care plan, usually within 30 minutes.
+Then, a Scripps provider reviews your information and sends back a written care plan.
 This is currently available for colds and flu, pink eye, female urinary tract infections and female yeast infections.

 The Symptom Checker is an online triage tool to determine your best route of care.
 When you’re unsure whether you should see a provider, this helps you decide whether to seek care now or later, in person or online.
 Simply answer some questions about your symptoms and get recommendations on when and where to receive care.

 You must have a MyScripps account to use any of Scripps virtual care options.
 If you’re not enrolled, sign up for MyScripps now.

 Parents can use Scripps telehealth services for their children ages 5 and older — you start the virtual visit from your child’s MyScripps account and then use your child’s account.
 If you don’t already have access to your child’s account (called “proxy access”), you can request it online.

 For more information about Scripps telehealth options, including costs, age requirements and certain restrictions, review our frequently asked questions.